What Are the Different Types of Denim?

 Stretch Denim

-• Cotton blended with elastane
+• Cotton blended with elastane (spandex)

-• Flexible and forgiving
+• Flexible and body-hugging

 Selvedge Denim

-• Woven on shuttle looms
+• Woven on traditional shuttle looms

-• Clean finished edge
+• Clean, finished edge (self-edge)

-• Dense, premium texture
+• Dense and premium texture

 Often sourced from Japanese mills.